Why is there an Anti-Kickback Law in healthcare?

-The False Claims Act offers whistleblowers an effective way to expose and stop kickbacks in the healthcare system.
+The False Claims Act offers whistleblowers an effective way to expose and stop pharmaceutical and medical kickbacks in the healthcare system.

 Kickbacks – hidden financial arrangements between doctors and hospitals or other healthcare providers or companies – are one of the most complicated and troubling aspects of the healthcare system.

 Kickbacks to doctors or other healthcare providers are prohibited by two federal laws: the Anti-Kickback Statute and the Stark Statute.
 Whistleblowers can work with the government to stop kickbacks and receive a reward by filing a “qui tam” lawsuit under the False Claims Act.

 Medical and pharmaceutical kickbacks come in many forms.
 But in every kickback case, healthcare providers will provide some material benefit in return for other providers prescribing or using their products or services.

 In most instances, kickbacks are illegal.
 Doctors are supposed to decide on the most appropriate treatment for their patients without consideration of their own financial interests.

 Federal laws prohibit kickbacks and improper compensation to doctors and other healthcare providers as specified by the Stark Law because those financial incentives often result in medically unnecessary treatment and the use of more expensive products.
 That in turn results in higher costs to patients, Medicare, Medicaid and other healthcare insurance programs.

 Under the Anti-Kickback Statute, a company commits fraud when it offers doctors and other healthcare providers financial incentives to use the company’s products or services, for which payment may be made under Medicare, Medicaid or other federally funded healthcare programs.